 \section{Abstract}

-A model-based \dl architecture is proposed for \ris-assisted multi-user communications to reduce the overhead of transmitting phase shift information from the \ap to the \ris controller.
-The phase shifts are computed at the \ap, which has access to the channel state information, and then encoded into a compressed binary control message that is sent to the \ris controller for element configuration.
-To help reduce beamformer mismatches due to phase shift compression errors, the beamformer is updated using \wmmse based on the effective channel resulting from the actual (decompressed) \ris reflection coefficients.
-By unrolling the iterative \wmmse algorithm as part of the wireless communication informed \dl architecture, joint phase shift compression and \wmmse beamforming can be trained end-to-end.
-Simulations show that accounting for phase shift compression errors during beamforming significantly improves the sum-rate performance, even when the number of control bits is lower than the number of \ris elements.
+A model-based \dl architecture is proposed for \ris-assisted multi-user communications to reduce the number of bits required for transmitting phase shift information from the \ap to the \ris controller.
+The \ap computes the phase shifts and compresses them into a binary control message that is sent to the \ris controller for element configuration.
+To help reduce beamformer mismatches caused by phase shift compression errors, the beamformer is updated with the actual (decompressed) \ris phase shifts.
+By unrolling the iterative \wmmse algorithm within the wireless communication-informed \dl architecture, joint phase shift compression and \wmmse beamforming can be trained end-to-end.
+Simulation results demonstrate that incorporating compression-aware beamforming significantly improves sum-rate performance, even when the number of control bits is lower than the number of \ris elements.

 \glsresetall

 \glsresetall